|

 Temple Excursions Around Kandy, Sri Lanka

-Sri Lanka is embellished with countless temples & numerous stupas.
+Sri Lanka is adorned with countless temples & numerous stupas.
 Not

-surprisingly in Kandy, we find many temples set in delightful
+surprisingly around the royal city of Kandy, we find many temples set in

 Dodanwela Devale (shrine)

-Dodanwela shrine is a shrine set in idyllic surroundings among
+Dodanwela shrine is set in idyllic surroundings among massive Na

-massive Na trees (the national tree of Sri Lanka) with their distinctive
+trees (the national tree of Sri Lanka) with their distinctive red leaves

-red leaves & white fragrant flowers.
-An avenue of these trees terminates
+& white fragrant flowers.
+An avenue of these trees takes us to a

 Embakke Devale (shrine)